Lexington Winter Invitational

 I did LD for 3 years at Cambridge Rindge and Latin (MA), graduating in 2016.
 I almost exclusively competed on the national circuit, and qualled to TOC senior year.

 I used to have a fair number of preferences & thoughts about this activity, but I'm far enough out that most of those preferences have faded.
 I will listen to anything that is not horribly messed up and try to intervene as little as possible.
-Clear weighing goes a long way in getting my ballot.
+Please be nice to each other!

 Extraneous things that may/may not be relevant to you: